26QB: How To Download and Fill Form 26QB For TDS Payment on Purchase or Sale of Property?

 Form 26QB Due Date

 Within 30 days of the end of the month in which the tax deduction is made, the buyer must provide Form 26QB.
 The buyer's due date computation is explained in the example below.
 As an illustration, A paid B Rs.
 50,00,000 in total sales consideration for a property.
 The money was transferred on September 20, 2022.
 A is required by tax requirements to submit Form 26QB by October 30, 2022, at the latest.
-If the return is not filed by the deadline, late fines will be assessed at a rate of ₹200 per day, up to the total amount of TDS withheld.
+If there is a delay in filing the TDS return, late fines will be assessed at a rate of ₹200 per day, up to the total amount of TDS withheld.

 Consequences of Late TDS Payment